malaf1/homework7/README.md

 # homework7
-#### This is some text.
+#### This is some simple text.
 I am writing this readme file for an assignment.
 I will add to this repository a code I've used in another assignment about Newton's method.
 I am modifying this correct the issue.
 ##### This is simply : just writing something to make a simple conflict.
 #### Adding something on another line